QuantEcon/lecture-python-intro/lectures/equalizing_difference.md

 ```{exercise-start}
 :label: edm_ex1
 ```
-In this exercise, We can add a parameter and reinterpret variables to get a model of entrepreneurs versus workers.
+In this exercise, we add a parameter and reinterpret variables to get a model of entrepreneurs versus workers and do some computations like before.

 We now let $h$ be  the present value of a "worker".